Narrow your eyes a bit as you walk along the winding streets and alleys of Třebíč’s Jewish Quarter, and you could be back in 1930s Czechoslavakia.

 UNESCO information on Třebíč emphasizes the proximity of the two cultures, existing side-by-side for centuries: “The ensemble provides an exceptional testimony to the peaceful coexistence of Jewish and Christian communities and cultures from the Middle Ages up to World War II,” the UNESCO website states.

-Still, Jiří Kroustek, a guide at the Seligmann Bauer House, pointed out that living conditions for residents of Třebíč’s Jewish ghetto were far from easy.
+Still, Jiří Kroustek, a guide at the Seligmann Bauer House, pointed out to my group that living conditions for residents of Třebíč’s Jewish ghetto were far from easy.
 “They had to live and work here,” he said, adding that as many as three families, totaling 15 or more people, often lived in a single house.

 A tour through the Seligmann Bauer House museum shows a humble, but comfortable, abode.